khonoridez/U-NetRabbitMq/README.md

-# Notes from .Net RabbitMq
+# Notes from .Net Microservice using RabbitMq

+Utilizing Clean Architecture, MediatR (CQRS pattern) and RabbitMq